10 Year Property Plan steps for schools

 |Level of compliance||Main audience||Other|

-Schools are required to prepare a 10 Year Property Plan every five years.
+Schools are required to prepare a 10 Year Property Plan (10YPP) every 5 years.
 Boards are required to participate at every step with the 10YPP consultant in the preparation of the plan.
-This guidance supports you to understand your role, and the requirements your plan must meet in order to be approved by the Ministry.
+This guidance supports you to understand your role and the requirements your plan must meet in order to be approved by the Ministry.

 - Step 1 resources